Gendered Cultural Discourse in Japan across the Prewar-Postwar Transition: Evidence from Historical Word Embeddings: Results

+\subsection{H2.
+Changes in female stereotypes for occupations correspond to actual gender composition in those occupations as measured by national census data.}

-Figure~\ref{fig:occupations_average} shows the changes in average female stereotypes across all 18 occupations.
-To enhance clarity, we display only the overall average in the figure; for the stereotype changes of individual occupations, please refer to Section~\ref{secA3}.
+Figure~\ref{fig:occupations_highlighted} illustrates the change in female stereotypes averaged across all 18 occupations over the century, along with the female stereotype changes for \Ja{弁護士} (lawyer) and \Ja{芸者} (Geisha), which exhibit the lowest and highest average levels of female stereotype across the period, respectively.
+To maintain clarity, we display only the average and these two occupations.
+For the stereotype trajectories of all individual occupations, please refer to Section~\ref{secA3} in the Appendix.

-Compared to the three domains, the female stereotype values for occupational words fluctuate across the time period.
-One possible factor contributing to this is the size of the word list.
-Since the word lists of the three domains are sufficiently large, the estimated stereotypes are robust to individual outlier words, due to the averaging effect inherent in large word lists.
-Another possible explanation is the low frequency of occupational terms.
-In the (Appendix~\ref{secA4}), we computed the average frequency of each word across all years (1900–1999) in each domain, and then averaged these values across all words.
-This yielded a yearly per-word average frequency for each domain.
-We find that the frequency across the 18 occupations is lower than that of Home, Work, and Politics.
-This may have contributed the instability of the stereotype values.

-Overall, the average female stereotype score for occupational words was negative for most years, indicating a prevailing male bias over the centry.
-Still, the average female stereotype on occupational words show statistically significant increase (Table~\ref{tab:occupation_tc_se}), which is steeper than that of Home, Work, and Politics domains.
-This suggests that occupations on average becomes more female stereotyped over the periods.
+Overall, the average female stereotype value for the 18 occupations was mostly negative between 1900 and 1998, indicating an overall prevailing male stereotype for occupations in general over the century.
+We highlight \Ja{弁護士} (lawyer) and \Ja{芸者} (Geisha) as representative cases.
+These patterns are consistent with historical and social context.
+Lawyer is a historically male-dominated occupation.
+For example, in 1970, women accounted for only 2.4\% of lawyers, judges, and prosecutors.
+In contrast, Geisha refers to a traditional Japanese cultural profession historically performed almost exclusively by women.
+Geisha are female entertainers trained in classical arts such as music, dance, and conversation, and the occupation is institutionally and socially defined as female.
+The strong female association observed for Geisha therefore aligns with its gender-exclusive nature, while the strong male association for lawyer reflects its male dominance.

+Following the analysis for H1, we estimated the per-year trend coefficients for the average of 18 occupations.
+Between 1900 and 1944, the trend coefficient was slightly negative ($-2.34 \times 10^{-5}$) and not statistically significant ($p = 0.681$), indicating that female stereotypes in these occupations remained largely stable during the prewar period.
+In contrast, between 1946 and 1998, the estimated trend coefficient was positive ($1.98 \times 10^{-4}$) and statistically significant ($p = 0.003$), suggesting a meaningful upward shift in female stereotype values during the postwar period.
+This pattern is temporally aligned with broader institutional and societal transformations after 1945.